 - Oilier skin and increased acne: I don’t want to have to constantly worry about the constant state of my skin, as I think I would feel self-conscious about it (especially in the first months of starting).

 So it’s clear to say that the cons outweigh the pons at the moment, but this could all change at some point – which would be totally OK.
-Honestly I’m a bit scared about the idea of changing my mind and possibly starting testosterone – but it’s mostly due to the fact that I don’t know if it would be the right choice for me.
-But hey, I’m still exploring what the term ‘transmasculine‘ means to me, so who know what will happen.
+Honestly, I’m a bit scared about the idea of changing my mind and possibly starting testosterone – but it’s mostly because I don’t know if it would be the right choice for me.
+But hey, I’m still exploring what the term ‘transmasculine‘ means to me, so who knows what will happen.